 Coaching Collaborative Teams: Amplify Your Impact in a PLC at Work

-Increase participants’ capacity to successfully coach and support collaborative teams as they implement PLC at Work best practices.
+Participants will increase their capacity to successfully coach collaborative teams using a framework of clarity, feedback, and support to implement PLC at Work best practices.

 Answering Question 4 for Proficient Students: Going Deeper and Extending the Learning in a PLC at Work

 Discover what your school community can do to answer the fourth critical question of the professional learning community process: How will we extend the learning for students who have demonstrated proficiency?

 - Identify the students who are already proficient.

 - Ensure students don’t do busy work.